asrozar/Cisco_SNMPv3_tool/README.md

 =====================================================================================

-Use most arguments, you will be prompted for the other augments.
+Use most arguments, you will be prompted for the other arguments.

      python3 snmp_v3_tool.py --host_file=asa.hosts
                              --username=USERNAME